EMS Ambulance 17 May 2021

 Following-up with you after the transportation: Our repatriation service doesn’t end as soon as we reach your destination.
 There’s a rigorous system for handing over to the new clinical team – for example, calling them ahead of time so they know when to expect us and are ready for your arrival; making sure their team members have a full report of the journey that has just taken place and the patient’s status and condition; following up with you again in a day or two to see how everything’s going.
 We’re always very keen to have your feedback too: what worked well, and what improvements might have made the journey even better or more comfortable for you or your loved one?
 These kinds of details are extremely important, because we can use them to analyse and keep improving the EMS service.
 That’s really what underlies ISO 9001:2015.
 Plan, Do, Check, Act: when it comes to medical repatriation, you should never leave anything to chance.

 Are you slightly bewildered by the different options for medical repatriation?
 We’ll be very happy to talk to you and explain how EMS Ambulance can help you or your loved one.
-You can call us direct on +44 20 3514 6797 – or send an email or a message on our WhatsApp.
+You can call us direct, send an email, or message us on our WhatsApp.